Damian Lillard NBA Preview vs. the Knicks

 Damian Lillard Insights vs. the Knicks

-- Lillard is averaging 8.7 three-point field goal attempts per game this season, which is 20.7% of his team's attempts from beyond the arc.
+- He's taken 8.7 threes per game, or 20.8% of his team's shots from beyond the arc this season.

-- The Bucks average the seventh-most possessions per game with 105.3.
-His opponents, the Knicks, have one of the slowest tempos with 100.3 possessions per contest.
+- Lillard's Bucks average 105.2 possessions per game, fifth-highest among NBA teams, while the Knicks are one of the league's slowest with 100.4 possessions per contest.

-- The Knicks concede 111.4 points per game, seventh-ranked in the NBA.
+- Conceding 112.0 points per game, the Knicks are the ninth-ranked squad in the league defensively.

-- Allowing 40.9 rebounds per game, the Knicks are the best squad in the league.
+- On the boards, the Knicks have given up 41.3 rebounds per game, which puts them third in the NBA.

-- Looking at assists, the Knicks have given up 26.1 per game, 15th in the NBA.
+- The Knicks are the 15th-ranked team in the NBA, conceding 26.0 assists per game.

-- Looking at 3-pointers, the Knicks have allowed 13.4 makes per game, 18th in the league.
+- Giving up 13.5 made 3-pointers per game, the Knicks are the 19th-ranked squad in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!